harmslab/dataprob/docs/source/index.rst

 | ljung-box     | Ljung-Box test for correlated residuals     | False   | 0.000   |
 +---------------+---------------------------------------------+---------+---------+

-The first-three entries describe the model:
+The first four entries describe the model:

++ Whether or not the fit terminated successfully
 + The number of floating parameters
 + The number of observations in ``y_obs``
 + The log likelihood of the parameters in ``f.fit_df["estimate"]``